edge-cloud/www.edge-cloud.net/_posts/2013-07-18-terminating-a-6in4-tunnel-on-an-arista-switch.md

 ### Testing IPv6 connectivity from the EOS shell

-Before declaring success, let&#8217;s ensure that we can actually carry IPv6 traffic across the tunnel.
-We will start by attempting to ping the IPv6 address of the tunnel&#8217;s remote interface at Hurricane Electric.
+Before declaring success, let's ensure that we can actually carry IPv6 traffic across the tunnel.
+We will start by attempting to ping the IPv6 address of the tunnel's remote interface at Hurricane Electric.

 <pre>-bash-4.1# ping6 2001:470:xxxx:xxxx::1
 PING 2001:470:xxxx:xxxx::1(2001:470:xxxx:xxxx::1) 56 data bytes